 This is a general catch-all for spinal conditions that could present at any part of your spine.

-Rheumatoid arthritis is an inflammatory disease which can affect almost all the joints of your body, including the neck and the back and long-term is debilitating and very painful.
+Rheumatoid arthritis is an inflammatory disease which can affect almost all the joints of your body, including the neck and the back.
+Long term it is debilitating and very painful.

 Damage to the spine by rheumatoid arthritis leads to neck or back pain and sometimes to nerve or spinal cord compression.
 The symptoms of nerve compression are shooting pains with numbness, tingling and weakness your arms or legs.
 If your spinal cord is directly impacted you could also experience numbness in your hands, clumsiness of your fingers and unsteadiness in your legs.